Tips for Making a Cozy Flannel Quilt

 Selecting Flannel for Quilting

-• With any bolt of flannel, unroll some of the bolt and hold the fabric up to the light, looking for thin patches.
+• With any bolt of flannel, unroll some of it and hold the fabric up to the light, looking for thin patches.
 Those areas will wear more quickly and fray more easily, so plan to cut around them.

 • Good quality flannel sheets are perfect for quilt backings, and even for cutting up for piecing.
 Old flannel shirts can be good for piecing, too.